NUbots/NUWebots/README.md

 ## Set Up

+On Windows, use Ubuntu in WSl.
+You can follow the instructions for setting it up on the [Getting Started NUbook page](https://nubook.nubots.net/guides/main/getting-started)

-1. Clone the [NUbots/Webots](https://github.com/NUbots/Webots/) repository by running
+1. Open a terminal.
+Clone the [NUbots/Webots](https://github.com/NUbots/Webots/) repository by running

     ```sh
     git clone https://github.com/NUbots/Webots
     ```

-    in the terminal.
-On Windows you can do this in [Git Bash](https://gitforwindows.org/).

 2. Compile the controllers with cmake

+    1. Make a build folder and move into it

     ```sh
-    mkdir build
-    cd build
+    mkdir build && cd build
+    ```

+    2. Configure and generate the build files

+    ```sh
     cmake ..
+    ```

+    3. Compile the code

+    ```sh
     make
     ```

-3. Download Webots from the [Cyberbotics website](https://cyberbotics.com/).
+3. Download Webots from source using the instructions on [GitHub](https://github.com/cyberbotics/webots/wiki#installation-of-the-webots-development-environment).

-4. Open Webots and click on `File->Open World...`.
+4. Launch Webots and click on `File->Open World...`.

     In the pop-up, navigate to the [NUbots/Webots](https://github.com/NUbots/Webots/) repository on your computer and open the `worlds/kid.wbt` world file.